Welcome to the website of the Alliance for Conservation Tree Genomics (ACTG)!

 Conservation and range restoration of ten threatened Fagaceae species in Laos and Vietnam [update]

 Teams from the Alliance for Conservation Tree Genomics, the Morton Arboretum and IRD met from 10 to 16 February in Nakaï (Khammouan province, Lao PDR) to launch the first field and training activities of the ‘Conservation and restoration of the range of ten threatened species of Fagaceae in Laos and Vietnam’ project.
-More information on the project’s opening workshop is available on the IRD website here.
+More information on the project’s opening workshop is available on the IRD (French National Research Institute for Sustainable Development) website here.

 News 2024!